Rush Limbaugh serving humanity, emitting vocal vibrations, rhetoric, and resonance all across the fruited plane.

 It never has been.

-The left wants them out of now.
+The left wants him out of now.

-They want them out of there now.
+They want him out of there now.

 And Obi simply got frustrated.

-They're protesting him, they're protesting Pelosi.
+They're protesting Pelosi.

-And he said, You people don't understand how this stuff works.
+And he said, you people don't understand how this stuff works.

 They're creating their own monster by feeding it.